Papers available on SSRN and at SCU Scholar Commons

 - “Qualitative Impact Study of Credit With Education in Burkina Faso” Freedom from Hunger Research Paper No. 3, Davis, CA, 1996. (en français)

-on Sudan (these have appeared in various issues of the Sudan Studies Association newsletter):
+on Sudan (many of these appeared in various issues of the Sudan Studies Association newsletter):

 - Darfur: The Ambiguous Genocide (Ithaca, Cornell University Press, 2005) by Gerard Prunier.